 Since the system failure rate is just the sum of all component failure

-rates, and provided that reasonable average stress levels are used, the
+rates, and provided that reasonable average stress levels are applied,

 MTBF analyst doesn't even need to understand the electrical schematics

 in order to calculate a valid system MTBF.
-He only needs to know which
+He only needs to know the

-Furthermore, this approach (average stress for all components) is a
+Apart from that, this approach (average stress for all

 significant time saver in MTBF calculation.